- Last updated:

 Beginning July 19, 2018, informed consent documents for federally-funded research must begin with a concise and focused presentation which provides the key information most likely to assist a prospective subject in understanding why they may or may not want to participate in the study.
 See below for more information.

 For all research requiring informed consent, including verbal consent, the following elements must be presented to subjects and be included in the informed consent document or study information sheet.
 The informed consent document template provides a guideline for language which might be acceptable; however, language should be customized carefully for your study.
-Sections which are starred (*) require use of the mandatory language provided in the informed consent document template, unless otherwise approved by the IRB and Human Subjects Office.

 - Statement that the study involves research, explanation of the purposes of the research and the expected duration of participation, description of the procedures, and identification of any procedures which are experimental